joelhandwell/ubuntu_vagrant_boxes/README.md

 # Box Descriptions
-Following vagrant boxes are built from most popular based box ```ubuntu/#{code_name}64``` with latest Virtualbox Guest Addition.
-[The issue with official ubuntu/xenial64 image not having sudo user vagrant](https://bugs.launchpad.net/cloud-images/+bug/1569237) is addressed.
+Following vagrant boxes are built from most popular based box ```ubuntu/#{code_name}64``` which usually comes with outdated version of Virtualbox Guest Addition updated to latest one as soon as new version of VirtualBox released.
+A vagrant plugin [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) is used during creating of these boxes.

+[The issue with official ubuntu/xenial64 image not having sudo user vagrant](https://bugs.launchpad.net/cloud-images/+bug/1569237) is also addressed for xenial.

 ## Ubuntu 16.04
 [joelhandwell/ubuntu_xenial64_vbguest](https://atlas.hashicorp.com/joelhandwell/boxes/ubuntu_xenial64_vbguest/) v5.1.1820170331